Retired LCDR Carl Jewett

 - Wash all clothing and equipment on scene to avoid potentially spreading asbestos elsewhere.

-- Always wear self-contained breathing apparatus to avoid inhaling microscopic asbestos particles.
+- Always wear a self-contained breathing apparatus to avoid inhaling asbestos particles.

-- In areas of buildings where firefighters are working, wet the area down first as this prevents asbestos particles from being released into the air.
+- When possible, wet the area down first as this prevents asbestos particles from being released into the air.

-- Learn as much as possible about what products and buildings may contain asbestos and what asbestos looks like.
+- Learn as much as possible about what products and buildings may contain asbestos and what the substance looks like.